mohitudupa/Drone-Sensor-Array/README.md

 # Drone-Sensor-Array
 A collision avoidance and detection system for drones

-install python 3.6 or more
+install python 3.6 or higher

 open a terminal window and run
 > python main.py